 - Multiple carriers: Mondial Relay Vinted), Colissimo (website), Chronopost express)

-- Cross-channel reputation: A poorly managed dispute on Vinted impacts your overall image
+- Cross-channel reputation: A poorly handled delivery dispute on Vinted impacts your overall image

 Solution parcel insurance :